 B i o g r a p h y

-Dr. Ka-Wai Yu is Associate Professor of Music at Dixie State University, where he teaches cello and string chamber music.
+Dr. Ka-Wai Yu is Associate Professor of Music at Utah Tech University, where he teaches cello and string chamber music.
 He previously taught at Eastern Illinois University and Indiana Wesleyan University.
-In great demand as a clinician, Dr. Yu has given master classes in numerous universities and institutions in North America and Asia.
-He is the Co-Director of the Castle Rock Music Camp in DSU.
-He has also taught in music camps and workshops in Illinois, Georgia and Michigan, as well as in Hong Kong, among them the Blue Lake Fine Arts and Intermountain Suzuki String Institute.
+In great demand as a clinician, Dr. Yu has given master classes in numerous universities and institutions in North America, Europe, and Asia.
+He is the Co-Director of the Castle Rock Music Camp in UT.
+He has also taught in music camps and workshops in Illinois, Georgia and Michigan, as well as in Hong Kong and Germany, among them the Blue Lake Fine Arts and Saarburg Music Festival.
 He has served as adjudicator, held clinics, and guest-conducted regularly at various high schools, youth orchestras, and string festivals in the Southwest and Midwest, USA.
-He was a recipient of DSU's Distinguished Faculty Service Award and the Presidential Award for Community Engagement.
-He is President of Utah American String Teachers Association, President of the Cello Society of Southern Utah, and directs the annual Dixie State University Cello Festival that he founded.
+He was a recipient of UT's Distinguished Faculty Service Award, the Presidential Award for Community Engagement and the Board of Trustee's Excellence in Education Award.
+He is the Past President of Utah American String Teachers Association, Artistic Director of the Cello Society of Southern Utah Cello Ensemble, and directs the annual Cello Festival of Southern Utah that he founded.
 He has presented in the national and regional conferences of ASTA, NAfME, Historical Keyboard Society of North America and the Southern California School Band and Orchestra Association.

 Dr. Yu obtained his Doctor of Musical Arts degree from the University of Illinois, Urbana-Champaign, where he studied with cellist Brandon Vamos of the Grammy-winning Pacifica Quartet.
 He also holds a Master of Music in Cello Performance from the Indiana University Jacobs School of Music and a Bachelor of Arts in Music with first-class honors from the Chinese University of Hong Kong.
 His other major mentors have included conductors Maurice Peress and Angela Tam, cellists Helga Winold, Csaba Onczay, David Starkweather and Ming-Yuen Cheung, singers Raymond Fu and Chiu-May Wong, and viola da gambist Wendy Gillespie.
 He has also studied chamber music with members of the American String Quartet, Tokyo String Quartet, Pacifica Quartet and Parker Quartet.